samdobson/helm/charts/streamlit/README.md

 `helm repo add samdobson https://samdobson.github.io/helm`

+### 2. Load your application code to a configmap.

+Save your app code as `streamlit_app.py`, then create a configmap, with:

+`kubectl create configmap streamlit-appcode --from-file=streamlit_app.py`

+(to understand why this is managed outside of the chart, see [Issue #2](https://github.com/samdobson/helm/issues/2).

-### 2. Install the chart.
+### 3. Install the chart.

-`helm install my-streamlit-app samdobson/streamlit --set-file appCode=myapp.py`
+`helm install my-streamlit-app samdobson/streamlit`

-... where `my-streamlit-app` is your release name, and `myapp.py` is the path to your application.

 ## Why?